 If a manufacturer isn't able to provide test reports and certification from an accredited lab, chances are their products aren't certified and are not medical grade.
 Don't take the risk.

-Medical computers are used in many aspects of healthcare.
+Medical fanless computers are used in many aspects of healthcare.
 In hospitals, for example, you'll find them in the OR, ER, imaging department, hospital's pharmacy, and many more departments.
-Due to the nature of work done in these places, reliability isn't negotiable for a medical computer since any mishaps can have disastrous effects.
+Due to the nature of work done in these places, reliability isn't negotiable since any mishaps can have disastrous effects.

 Since its main goal is to facilitate all healthcare operations and streamline the workflow, it should be engineered and built with that in mind.
 The most important thing it needs is the ability to handle tough environments in hospitals or medical facilities.

-Below is a list of the most important attributes to look for in a medical computer.
+Below is a list of the most important attributes to look for when choosing a medical PC.

 Fanless cooling technology allows the computer to cool off without kicking up dust in the air or circulating particulates in sensitive spaces that require extreme cleanliness.
 Fanless cooling also plays a role in helping the computer last longer and require less maintenance, since moving parts usually break first.